greyblake/blogo/README.markdown

 rake blogo:create_user[user_name,user@email.com,password]
 ```

-Mount the blog engine to you rails application in `config/routes.rb`:
+Mount the blog routes to you rails application in `config/routes.rb`

 ```
-  mount Blogo::Engine, at: '/blog'
+  Blogo::Routes.mount_to(self, at: '/blog')
 ```

 Run the rails application and go to http://localhost:3000/blog/admin to create you first post!